haifenghuang/magpie/docs/README.md

 * Write more tests!
 * Improve this document with more explanation of the language.
 * Rewrite the demo program for better understanding of the language.
-* Rewrite the 'include' module logic.
+* Rewrite the 'import' module logic.
 * ~~Add support for if-elif-else expression~~.

 ## License